WazapIO/client-csharp/docs/MessageSendingApi.md

 ## InstancesInstanceKeySendButtonMediaPost

-> MainAPIResponse InstancesInstanceKeySendButtonMediaPost (string instanceKey, StructsButtonMessageWithMediaPayload data)
+> APIResponse InstancesInstanceKeySendButtonMediaPost (string instanceKey, ButtonMessageWithMediaPayload data)

 Send a button message with a media header.